 Undergraduate Research and Creative Arts

-The Undergraduate Research and Creative Arts Symposium, now in its twenty-third year, is the longest-running student symposium at New Mexico State University.
+The Undergraduate Research and Creative Arts Symposium, now in its twenty-fourth year, is the longest-running student symposium at New Mexico State University.
 Since 1996, more than 2,000 students have presented their work at the symposium.
 Many of these students have gone on to graduate school, law school, and medical school, and a few have returned to NMSU as professors.

 URCAS is intended to recognize outstanding undergraduate research and creative projects and the faculty who have mentored them.
 It is also meant to show off the work of creative undergraduate students to the university and the community.
 And, of course, presenting at the symposium gives our students valuable professional experience.

 The symposium is an annual celebration of undergraduate creativity in all fields.
 Represented here are some of the most advanced and creative projects presently being undertaken at NMSU.
 Many of the students who will be presenting are completing Honors Thesis projects, while others have worked with mentors in laboratories and other research and arts settings through the MBRS-RISE, MARC, AMP, CAMP, DSP, BRAiN, the Howard Hughes Institute for Medical Research, and other mentoring programs.

 - Learn to present academic work in a formal setting

 - Receive feedback from scholars in your field